Anti-social behaviour by adults

 The appeal takes the form of a rehearing of the application for a civil order.
 Depending on the outcome the Circuit Court can either make the same, make a different, or refuse to make, a civil order.

 How long does a civil order remain in force?

 Providing the civil order is not discharged or cancelled by the courts, it will last for two years unless a shorter period is stated in the order.

 Can a civil order be changed after it is made?

 A court can vary or discharge a civil order if an application is made by you or by a Superintendent of the Garda Síochána.
 If you are going to apply you are obliged to give notice of the application to the Superintendent of your local area.
 If a Superintendent intends applying he or she is obliged to notify you.

 A Legal Aid (Civil Order) Certificate may be granted you, if you apply for it, depending on your financial circumstances and the seriousness of your anti-social behaviour.
-More information on Legal Aid Certificates is available here.
+Find out more about Legal Aid Certificates.

 If you are affected by anti-social behaviour you should contact your local Garda station.
 You should supply as much information as possible about the behaviour.
 You can find the contact details of your local Garda station here.